gesistsa/rang/README.md

 reconstruction procedures have been tested in several vintage versions of R.

+**Important:** This package is in a very early stage.
+API might still change.

 ## Installation

 You can install the development version of gran like so: